An Incomplete History of Protest: Selections from the Whitney's Collection, 1940–2017

 Pope purchased the trophies from businesses that make them specifically for law-enforcement use, thus overlaying the histories of both police violence and the trophy industry.
 While some of the individual names and associated events were widely reported on at the time, others were—and remain—relatively unknown.
 Encompassing nearly five decades of violence, its impact has only been amplified in the more than twenty years since its creation and original display.

-Carl Pope (b.
-1961), Some of the Greatest Hits of the New York City Police Department: A Celebration of Meritorious Achievement in the Community, 1994 (installation view, Whitney Museum of American Art).
+Carl Pope, Some of the Greatest Hits of the New York City Police Department: A Celebration of Meritorious Achievement in Community Service, 1994 (installation view, Whitney Museum of American Art).
 Engraved trophies, dimensions variable.
 Whitney Museum of American Art, New York; gift of Carl and Karen Pope, Christopher and Ann Stack, and A. W. Stuart 95.82.
 Photograph by Ron Amstutz

 A Man Was Lynched By Police Yesterday, 2015

 Dread Scott made this banner in response to the police shooting and death of Walter Scott on April 4, 2015, in South Carolina.
 It recalls a flag that flew from the New York headquarters of the National Association for the Advancement of Colored People (NAACP) in the 1920s and 1930s every day after someone was lynched.
 The original banner read “A Man Was Lynched Yesterday” and was part of the NAACP’s larger campaign against such violence.
 In the artist’s own words, “This artwork is an unfortunately necessary update to address a horror from the past that is haunting us in the present.”